victorX101/min-cost-arborescence/README.md

 we use the property of directed spanning trees that each node has except source has 1 indegree thus we use a global array parent[n] to represent the arborescence at each point
-## INPUT FORMAT
+### INPUT FORMAT
 ----------------------------------------------------------------
-First line: Number of Test Cases T and then follows their description For each test case, first row indicate N s (single space separated) where N is number of vertices in directed graph where vertices are labelled 1 to N and s is the index of source vertex
+First line: Number of Test Cases **T** and then follows their description For each test case, first row indicate **N s** (single space separated) where N is number of vertices in directed graph where vertices are labelled 1 to N and s is the index of source vertex
-Second row mentions the number of edges M
+Second row mentions the number of edges **M**
-And then M rows mentioning  u v w(u,v)
+And then M rows mentioning the edges from u to v vertex and their weight w  **u v w**
-## OUTPUT FORMAT
+### OUTPUT FORMAT
 ----------------------------------------------------------------
 T rows corresponding to T test cases
 Output row for each test case has 2N+1+1 entries (all single space separated)